Peachtree City, GA: Is Your Property Tax Assessment Too High? (2026)

 Peachtree City is one of Fayette County's flagship communities -- a planned city of nearly 40,000 known for its golf-cart paths and top-rated schools.
 With a median home value above $482,000 and tax bills averaging over $4,200, the financial stakes of getting your assessment right are substantial.

-How Much Can You Save in Peachtree City?
+How much can you save in Peachtree City?

 Based on a combined tax rate of 2.786%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Peachtree City home ($482,500 down by $48,250) would save approximately $538 per year - or $1,614 over three years with the 299c freeze.
+A 10% reduction on the median Peachtree City home ($482,500 down by $48,250) would save approximately $538 per year, or $1,614 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Peachtree City is $4,212, based on Census ACS 2024 data.
+The median annual property tax bill in Peachtree City is $4,212.
 Using Fayette County's millage rate of 2.786%, the computed tax on the median home ($482,500) is approximately $5,376.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Peachtree City property tax?